 My tip: new downtown alternative to the classic Christmas markets is Manifesto.
 Opened in June 2018.
-Manifesto is aboslutely new concept of pop-up gastronomy | design | culture hub situated at former unused brownfield.
+Manifesto Florenc is aboslutely new concept of pop-up gastronomy | design | culture hub situated at former unused brownfield.
 This place consists of 27 transport containers and serves as a modern village for art, education, gastro & entertainment.
 In the heart of Prague.
 During the Christmas time it serves as a modern Christmas market.

 I suppose that many of you will want to visit Charles bridge during your Prague Christmas visit.
 And cross it.
 Of course,It´s the main attraction in Prague (together with Astronomical clock and Prague Castle).
 Before heading there you should however know that it´s also extremely busy and noisy place.
 If you don´t like crowds, don´t go there – you will just fight for your space.